-Born in Singapore and raised in Japan as a Third Culture Kid (TCK).
-Bilingual but feels most comfortable speaking Japlish, a hybrid of Japanese and English (not to be confused with Engrish).
+Justin Lau was born in Singapore and raised in Japan as a Third Culture Kid (TCK).
+He is bilingual but feels most comfortable speaking Japlish, a hybrid of Japanese and English (not to be confused with Engrish).

-Writes Japan-related fiction, which have been published in The Missing Slate, Bunbury and elsewhere.
-Also writes essays on (cross-)cultural identity and spiritual faith.
+He writes Japan-related fiction, which have been published in The Missing Slate, Bunbury and elsewhere.
+He also writes essays on (cross-)cultural identity and spiritual faith.

-Editor-in-chief of Transect Magazine, a literary magazine that showcases short stories and poetry written by multiculturals worldwide.
-Transect has published work from 29 countries.
+He is editor-in-chief of Transect Magazine, a literary magazine that showcases short stories and poetry written by multiculturals worldwide.
+Transect has published work from 30 countries.

-BA and MA in English Literature from Durham University, UK.
-Specialised in comics studies, focussing on Neil Gaiman’s The Sandman (BA) and Craig Thompson’s Blankets and Habibi (MA).
+He has a BA and MA in English Literature from Durham University, UK.
+He specialised in comics studies, focussing on Neil Gaiman’s The Sandman (BA) and Craig Thompson’s Blankets and Habibi (MA).

-Currently based in Durham, UK.
-Working on his first novel set in the UK and Japan, as well as a co-authored middle grade fantasy novel entitled Megumi, Karim, and the Nanairo Dreamland.
+Justin is currently based in Durham, UK.
+He is working on his first novel set in the UK and Japan, as well as a co-authored middle grade fantasy novel entitled Megumi, Karim, and the Nanairo Dreamland.